 Experts agree that security incidents and data breaches have become an everyday cost of doing business.
 The Verizon 2017 Data Breach Investigations Report analyzes over 40,000 security incidents and more than 1,900 data breaches across 20 industries.
 Massive breaches, such as Sony, Anthem, and Target have made headlines for months.
 However, smaller organizations are also at risk.
 An 18-bed county hospital in Illinois made news when hackers threatened to make 12,000-plus patient records public unless the hospital paid a ransom.
 No company, regardless of size or industry sector, is immune to privacy/security incidents and data breach.

 Data breaches are costly to both companies and their customers.
 According to the IBM-sponsored 2016 Cost of Data Breach Study: Global Analysis by Ponemon Institute, the average total cost of a data breach for participating companies grew 29 percent in the past two years to $4.0 million.
 The price of a breach, of course, extends beyond immediate response costs to business disruption, regulatory fines, lawsuits, customer churn, and brand damage, the effects of which can be felt for years to come.
 For customers whose data was compromised due to a breach, identity theft in all its forms is also a concern.
-The Ponemon/Medical Identity Fraud Alliance study, 2014 Fifth Annual Study on Medical Identity Theft, found that medical identity theft nearly doubled in five years, from 1.4 million adult victims to over 2.3 million in 2014.
+The Ponemon/Medical Identity Fraud Alliance study, 2014 Fifth Annual Study on Medical Identity Theft, found that medical identity theft nearly doubled in five years, from 1.4 million adult victims to more than 2.3 million in 2014.

 Much of the media focuses on the security aspects of incidents and data breach.
 Yet privacy and compliance officers have just as critical a role in mitigating the potential harms from incidents and data breaches as their information security counterparts.
 Companies must understand and abide by complex, even conflicting regulations when responding to incidents and managing breach notification.
-The failure to do so increases the likelihood of greater regulatory scrutiny and punishment, as well as for more and worse harms to customers.
+The failure to do so increases the likelihood of greater regulatory scrutiny and punishment, as well as for more and worse harm to customers.
 This article provides compliance officers with an overview of the cyber risk environment, as well as organizational barriers to overcoming these risks; a discussion of the regulatory landscape and how it applies to incident response and breach notification; and, finally, best practices and a 12-step checklist for responding to incidents and managing data breach notification in a caring and compliant manner.

 The Cyber Risk Environment